Part 1: Creating a child care emergency preparedness plan

 - Follow state licensing and other applicable regulations for drill frequency and type (in many cases, this is monthly)

-- Give children simple instructions and talk about what is happening; and
+- Give children simple instructions and talk about what is happening

 Disclaimer